fatemehabedin2/Tea-Coffee/README.md

 # Tea-Coffee
 Tea-Coffee online sale app

-In the project directory, you can below command, it will install all the necessary node modules in your repo:
+In the project directory, run below command, it will install all the necessary node modules in your repo:

 ### `npm install`